peelmicro/nestjs-microservices-build-a-distributed-job-engine/doc/nestjs-microservices-build-a-distributed-job-engine.11.md

 ff02::2 ip6-allrouters
 ```

-#### 14.2.3 We need to upgrade our helm and ensure thet ingress is running inside our jubber namespace
+#### 14.2.3 We need to upgrade our helm and ensure that ingress is running inside our jobber namespace

 ```bash
 helm upgrade jobber ./charts/jobber -n jobber